 Directors can provide more information in the accounts than the statutory minimum, should they prefer to do so.
 We will be happy to supplement the minimum statutory information with extra analysis so that directors have enough financial detail to make informed decisions in running the business.

 We want to ensure that directors are prepared and informed about the accounting choices for the company, which include (but are not limited to) the issues we have covered above.
 Please do get in touch.

 How we can help

-If you are in the London area please do contact us for guidance on the best options for your micro entity accounts.
+If you are in the Shenfield area please do contact us for guidance on the best options for your micro entity accounts.